coryhouse/react-slingshot/docs/FAQ.md

 ### What about the Redux Devtools?
 They're not included at this time to keep the project simple.
 If you're interested, Barry Staes created a [branch with the devtools incorporated](https://github.com/coryhouse/react-slingshot/pull/27).

+### Hot reloading isn't working!
+Hot reloading doesn't always play nicely with stateless functional components at this time.
+[This is a known limitation that is currently being worked](https://github.com/gaearon/babel-plugin-react-transform/issues/57).
+To avoid issues with hot reloading for now, use a traditional class-based React component at the top of your component hierarchy.